 Good to know

-Released at the time the 1972 Olympics, the Nike Cortez has been a pioneering design of the brand that really got people talking.
-It was a light, sleek, and comfortable sneakers that every runner wants at the time.
+Released at the time of the 1972 Olympics, the Nike Cortez has been a pioneering design of the brand that really got people talking.
+It was light, sleek, and comfortable sneakers that every runner wants at the time.
 It is made of leather with wedges on the rubber sole that is ideal for the track.

 Designed by Olympic track coach and Nike co-founder Bill Bowerman, it was Nike’s first sign of commercial success as sales of the Cortez reached $800,000 in its first year of sales.